 The tool provides a score indicating the level of acuity (vulnerability) of a person or family.
-Using information collected and shared with their consent, we can understand their homeless history, housing, health, and support needs, which can be used alongside service coordination.
-This assists services matching housing vacancies with the needs of potential tenants, providing referrals for services and healthcare.
+Using self-disclosed information collected and shared with their consent, we can understand their homeless history, housing, health, and support needs, which can be used alongside service coordination.
+This assists services to match housing vacancies with the needs of potential tenants, and to provide referrals for services and healthcare.